 NOTE 17 - RELATED PARTY

-A board member of Grayson College is the spouse to the owner of the construction company awarded contract bids for multiple projects throughout the year.
+A board member of Grayson College is the spouse to the owner of the construction company performing multiple projects throughout the year.
 Said board member abstained from discussions and votes related to construction projects.

 NOTE 18 - SUBSEQUENT EVENTS